bradleytenuta/checkmate/doc/DevNotes.md

 - Max width of the website for css will be 1920.
 Wont expand width after that.

 #### Env Set up
-Useful video on setting up the environment: [Link](https://www.youtube.com/watch?v=MBWXfaX9Gus&t=524s)
+Useful video on setting up the environment and launching Laravel: [Link](https://www.youtube.com/watch?v=MBWXfaX9Gus&t=524s) Don't load the vm using virtual box. use vigrant in the homstead directory.

 - Install virtual box.
 - Install Vagrant (manages virtual box for us).